 Acting United States Attorney Gregory G. Brooker

 Mr. Brooker is an adjunct professor at the University of Minnesota Law School and at Mitchell-Hamline School of Law.
-He has previously served as the Chair of the American Bar Association’s Government and Public Sector Lawyers Division and is currently a member of the board of the Minnesota Chapter of the Federal Bar Association.
+From 2014-2015, Mr. Brooker was the Chair of the American Bar Association’s Government and Public Sector Lawyers Division.
+He is currently a member of the Board of Directors for the Minnesota Chapter of the Federal Bar Association.

 In 2013, Mr. Brooker was named a Minnesota Lawyer Attorney of the Year for his work on U.S. v.
 Anoka-Hennepin School District, a federal civil rights case involving the bullying of LGBT students.
 In 2011, Mr. Brooker received the United States Attorney General’s Distinguished Service Award for his work on U.S. v.
 Thomas Petters, a white-collar fraud case.